EMDR Therapy in Austin and Online Across Texas

 Welcome to Neuro Nuance Therapy and EMDR

 If you’ve been considering reaching out for therapy, let me commend you on taking this first step.
-It can be very difficult to admit the need for help in the first place, then the thought of having to open to someone you haven’t met yet can be overwhelming.
+It can be very difficult to admit the need for help in the first place, then the thought of having to open up to someone you haven’t met yet can be overwhelming.
 To help ease that feeling, consider my website a chance to get to know me as a professional before making any decisions.
 My intent is to offer a more personal glimpse into who I am and what motivates me rather than simply present credentials and therapies offered.
 Have a look around while you’re here.
 There’s probably significant reasons why you are seeking therapy at this time so let’s explore some common ground first to see what resonates.

 • Sometimes it can feel like wherever you go, your trauma goes with you.
 Maybe you’ve tried rearranging all sorts of things in your life, engaged in multiple self-improvement strategies to feel whole, or gone to the ends of the earth looking to find yourself, but over time it feels like something inside you brings you back to the same experiences and symptoms you've been fighting to overcome. >